The Insolvency Review: Greece

 - Greek corporates, as well as small and medium-sized enterprises (SMEs), in respect of indebtedness under corporate loans and financial leases.

-In all these cases, the arrangements have been entered into in an effort to ensure the continuation of operations and to agree rescheduling of existing indebtedness, new funding (where required) and new inter-creditor arrangements in a timely manner, before the occurrence of any event or circumstance that could present a real risk to the creditors or to the debtor's business.
+In all these cases, those voluntary restructuring arrangements have been entered into in an effort to ensure the continuation of operations and to agree rescheduling of existing indebtedness, new funding (where required) and new inter-creditor arrangements in a timely manner, before the occurrence of any event or circumstance that could present a real risk to the creditors or to the debtor's business.

 Ancillary insolvency proceedings

-There is very limited publicly available Greek court precedent concerning ancillary insolvency proceedings in Greece for foreign-registered companies during the past 12 months.
+There is very limited publicly available Greek court precedent concerning ancillary insolvency proceedings in Greece for foreign-registered companies during the past three years.

-Law 4335/2015 (which, among other things, transposed the BRRD into Greek law) and the recent amendments (between 2015 and 2018) of the Bankruptcy Code and of the Code of Civil Procedure, the amendments of Law 4307/2014 (including on special administration) and of Law 3869/2010 on over-indebted individual debtors, as well as the introduction of the new legal and regulatory framework on servicing and transfers of non-performing exposures of credit and financial institutions under Law 4354/2015 (as amended and in force) and the relevant decisions of the Bank of Greece (as the competent financial supervision authority) were enacted as a prior action for the purposes of the ESM financial support facility agreement, with the intention of improving the legal framework pertaining to business and non-business insolvency in line with the reforms agreed with the European institutions and the IMF.
+Law 4335/2015 (which, among other things, transposed the BRRD into Greek law), the amendments of the Bankruptcy Code and of the Code of Civil Procedure from the second semester of 2015 until 2018 and the amendments of Law 4307/2014 (including on special administration) and of Law 3869/2010 on over-indebted individual debtors, as well as the introduction of the new legal and regulatory framework on servicing and transfers of non-performing exposures of credit and financial institutions under Law 4354/2015 (as amended and in force) and the relevant decisions of the Bank of Greece (as the competent financial supervision authority) were enacted as a prior action for the purposes of the ESM financial support facility agreement, with the intention of improving the legal framework pertaining to business and non-business insolvency in line with the reforms agreed with the European institutions and the IMF.

-Law 4649/2019 was enacted in December 2019, further to the European Commission State Aid approval under SA.
-53519 granted in October 2019, for the introduction of the Hercules Asset Protection Scheme for the guarantee of the Hellenic Republic for senior notes issued in the context of securitisation transactions originated by credit institutions.
-The Hercules Asset Protection Scheme is intended to facilitate and expedite the reduction of non-performing exposures of Greek credit institutions, and has already been used for a state guarantee for the senior notes under the 'Cairo' securitisation transaction originated by Eurobank and is expected to be used shortly for state guarantees for senior notes under securitisation transactions to be originated by at least two more systemic Greek banks.
+Law 4649/2019, enacted in December 2019 further to the EU Commission decision C (2019) 7309 (October 2019), and amended and supplemented in July 2021 further to the EU Decision C (2021) 2545 (April 2021), has introduced the Hercules Asset Protection Scheme for the guarantee of the Hellenic Republic for senior notes issued in the context of securitisation transactions originated by credit institutions.
+The Hercules Asset Protection Scheme is intended to facilitate and expedite the reduction of non-performing exposures of Greek credit institutions.
+It has already been used and will continue to be used by Greek systemic banks for large securitisation transactions, with the senior notes guaranteed by the state.